zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 For example, `20240502100843_create_products.rb` should define class `CreateProducts` and `20240502101659_add_details_to_products.rb` should define class `AddDetailsToProducts`.
-Rails uses this timestamp to determine which migration should be run and in what order, so if you're copying a migration from another application or generating a file yourself, be aware of its position in the order.
-You can read more about how the timestamps are used in the [Rails Migration Version Control section](#rails-migration-version-control).
+Zoisite uses this timestamp to determine which migration should be run and in what order, so if you're copying a migration from another application or generating a file yourself, be aware of its position in the order.
+You can read more about how the timestamps are used in the [Zoisite Migration Version Control section](#rails-migration-version-control).

 When generating a migration, Active Record automatically prepends the current